103rd Signal Company

 The 103rd Signal Company originally was not part of the 103rd Infantry Division in 1922.
 It was added when the 103rd was activated from the Reserves in November 1942.
 The soldiers of the 103rd Signal Company was to facilitate and keep open lines of communication, for the 103rd Infantry Division.

-The Morning Reports for the 103rd Signal Company are available in the document section.
+The Morning Reports for the 103rd Signal Company are available here.